tBaxter/re-cycled/posts/july-2020/raleigh-sports.md

 In the time of COVID, even ragged projects seem to be fetching an awful lot of money, and since I already had too many projects going anyway, I figured that would have to just remain a daydream for awhile.

 And then this turned up, literally asking to be picked up from the curb.
-Who could resist a _free_ Raliegh sports?
+Who could resist a _free_ Raleigh Sports?
 So, after taking just enough time to be sure it was mostly all there, I drug it home.

 And quickly discovered there were reasons it was free.
 It was really in pretty rough shape.
 I expected the tires to be flat, and for it to be grimy.
 Honestly for free, I didn't expect much, but figured even if it was a total bust I could just tuck the Sturmey-Archer three-speed hub away for some future project.